eigenhombre/eigenhombre.github.com/_posts/2013-07-13-updating-the-genome-decoder-resulting-consequences.md

 {% endhighlight %}

 This threads one or more `funcs` through all the sequences in the file, as mapped out by the file headers.
+The magic here is `pmap`, which is `map` parallelized onto separate threads across all available cores.
-This maxes out the CPU on my quad-core Macbook Pro and gives results significantly faster:
+`pseq` maxes out the CPU on my quad-core Macbook Pro and gives results significantly faster:

     Code: (->> yeast genome-sequence frequencies)
     Time: 33.090855 seconds